rolandrgarceau/wxpython-basics/build-resources/0-io-core.md

 Other similar references are terms used like "Stream" and file-like object.
 Independent of the category the concrete Stream object is *another* independent concrete object The file object exposes the file-oriented API with the familiar read() and write() methods *to an underlying resource*.
 Which ones, you say?

 Depending on how it was created it may get immediate access to the real file on disk, or another type of communication device or storage.
-This also may look like stdin character duplication if you have played with sockets and written across a terminal with telnet, you may have seen those duplicate characters when transmitting/writing- thats because they also get copied to stdout.
+This also may look like stdin character duplication if you have played with sockets and written across a terminal with telnet, you may have even seen those duplicate characters when transmitting/writing- thats because they also get copied to stdout.
 The file like objects are streams.

 In-memory text streams are also available as [StringIO](https://docs.python.org/3/library/io.html#io.StringIO) objects in Python:

 ```py
 f = io.StringIO("some initial text data")
 ```

+All streams are careful about the type of data you give to them.
+For example giving a `str` object to the `write()` method of a `binary` stream will raise a `TypeError`.
+So will giving a `bytes` object to the `write()` method of a `text` stream.
+Changed in version 3.3: Operations that used to raise `IOError` now raise `OSError`, since `IOError` is now an alias of `OSError`.

 ## Class [io.BytesIO](https://docs.python.org/3/library/io.html#io.BytesIO)